mtik00/ansible/README.md

 ## ansible-vault setup

-Find the vault password and put it in `./.secrets/ansible-vault`
+Find the vault password (or create a new one) and put it in `./.secrets/ansible-vault`.

 Create the ansible sudo password file:
 ```